AnoopKNarayanan/coffee-store/README.md

 ## Application Walk-through

 * The landing page will show you a list of items in the coffee store as follows.
+The application is configured to fetch 50 items in total and display 10 items per page.

 ![1](https://user-images.githubusercontent.com/126202194/228662628-0cd09fec-d053-4b3e-b454-db134be6600e.PNG)